 "Hire an attitude, not just experience and qualification." - Greg Savage

 In today’s recruiting scenario with various advanced technologies dominating over us, recruiters need to stay ahead and updated.
 It’s a candidate-driven market now and to win in the battle of acquiring the best talents, recruiters need to keep up with the modern talent acquisition methods and tips.

 Recruiters need to be proactive and build a relationship with the potential candidates even before they are ready to apply.
 And one of the most effective and recent tactics that recruiters need to adopt to get the best of the best candidates is to build a Talent Pool.
 For securing high-quality potential employees for your company’s job openings fast and cheaper, building a talent pool is a great way.

 What is a talent pool?

 Typically defined, the talent pool is basically a database that consists of the candidate profiles of all the potential employees who are interested in working with you.

-Talent pools are very diverse consisting of information about candidates who have currently applied for your open job positions, as well as candidates who are sourced, referred or exist through some other source.
-The radius of a talent pool can be limited to a specific area of expertise or skill set, or it may be focused on a broad group of candidates who are expertise in multitasking.
+Talent pools are very diverse consisting of information about candidates who have currently applied for your open job positions, as well as candidates who are sourced, referred, or exist through some other source.
+The radius of a talent pool can be limited to a specific area of expertise or skill set.
+Otherwise, it may be focused on a broad group of candidates who are expertise in multitasking.

 Talent Pools are rapidly becoming popular in the recruiting market for talent acquisition.
 Modern recruiters and HR professionals usually consider talent pools as reserves of interesting and effective talents they can turn to whenever there’s a vacancy in their organizations.

 Importance of a talent pool:

 The functionality of Talent Pools is extremely critical to the quality of hiring, diversity in hiring, and the pace of hiring.
 Attracting top talents had become very challenging nowadays.
 And the reason behind this is because the job market has entirely changed.